 Erin Thomas is an associate in the firm’s New York office.
 Her practice focuses on international arbitration and litigation.
 Ms. Thomas has represented clients in international commercial arbitrations under the ICC, LCIA, ICDR, and SIAC rules.
 Ms. Thomas has also represented institutions and individuals in general commercial litigation, and advised multinational corporations in FCPA due diligence and investigations of acquisition targets in high-risk jurisdictions.

-- State-owned oil company in ICC and LCIA arbitrations arising out of construction of gas-to-liquid plant in the Caribbean.
-Obtained favorable award of specific performance, costs, and interest in ICC arbitration, and order compelling LCIA arbitration of claim brought against client in Southern District of New York.
+- A state-owned oil company in ICC and LCIA arbitrations arising out of the construction of a gas-to-liquid plant in the Caribbean.
+Obtained a favorable award of specific performance, costs, and interest in the ICC arbitration and dismissal of all claims asserted against our client in the LCIA arbitration.

-- Two Brazilian companies involved in construction, operation and maintenance of electric power plants in Brazil in ICC arbitration commenced by multinational equipment manufacturer.
+- Two Brazilian companies involved in the construction, operation and maintenance of thermoelectric power plants in Brazil in an ICC arbitration commenced by a multinational equipment manufacturer.

 - Associate in the international arbitration group of a major international law firm (2007-2013).

 - Ms. Thomas has represented Yemeni detainees in Guantanamo Bay.